Track & Trace

 Many objects can be tracked and traced but in the automotive supply chain, the processes are most commonly applied to the tracking of shipments of parts, the tracking and tracing of assets such as containers which circulate between customers, suppliers and other parties, the management of the distribution of finished vehicles and the control and tracing of individual parts both during and after assembly into the vehicle.
 This latter use is becoming increasingly important as the additional requirements for compliance in the areas of corporate social responsibility, customer protection and the environment become ever more stringent.

-Several technologies can be employed to read or capture the unique identifier of an object and other associated information, during different events in the automotive supply chain including OCR, bar-codes and more advanced technologies such as RFID.
+Several technologies can be employed to read or capture the unique identifier of an object and other associated information during different events in the automotive supply chain, including OCR, 1D and 2D Bar-codes, RFID, Bluetooth Low Energy etc.

 Odette provides a standardised toolset for all partners involved in the automotive supply chain with our guideline for the use of the UN/EDIFACT IFTSTA message and our transport track and trace APIs.